gbif/hp-gb32/travel-accommodation.md

 ## Venues

 **15 October**
-- CSIRO - Nodes Training
+- CSIRO offices - Nodes Training

 **16 October**
-- CSIRO - Nodes Training
+- CSIRO offices - Nodes Training and meeting of the Nodes Steering Group

 **17 October**
-- CSIRO - Global Nodes meeting
+- CSIRO offices - Global Nodes Meeting
-- CSIRO - GBIF committee meetings (Budget Committee, Science Committee, Nodes Steering Group and Executive Committee)
+- ALA offices - GBIF committee meetings (Budget Committee, Science Committee and Executive Committee)
 - National Portrait Gallery - Icebreaker

 **18 October**
 - National Portrait Gallery - Governing Board meeting Day 1
 - National Museum of Australia - Dinner

 **19 October**
-- National Portrait Gallery - Governing Board meeting Day 2
+- National Portrait Gallery - Governing Board meeting Day 2 and meeting of the Executive Committee

 **20 October**
 - CSIRO Discovery Theatre - Biodiversity Symposium

-### CSIRO
+### CSIRO offices
-**Commonwealth Scientific and Industrial Research Organisation (CSIRO), Clunies Ross Street, Acton**
+**Commonwealth Scientific and Industrial Research Organisation (CSIRO), Clunies Ross Street, Acton, Canberra**

-*The Nodes Training and Global Nodes meeting will take place at CSIRO’s Canberra Headquarters on 15-17 October.*
+*The Nodes Training, meeting of the Nodes Steering Group and the Global Nodes Meeting will take place at CSIRO’s Canberra Headquarters on 15-17 October.*

 ![CSIRO, photo by Jian-Wei Liu](/assets/images/CSIRO.jpg){:standalone}

 CSIRO is the Australian Government agency responsible for scientific research, and works with industry, government, the research community, and leading organisations around the world to turn science into solutions to address Australia’s greatest challenges.

+### ALA offices
+**ALA offices, B279, CSIRO Black Mountain Laboratories, Clunies Ros Street, Acton, Canberra**

+*The meetings of the GBIF Budget, Science and Executive committees will take place at the ALA offices on 17 October.*

 ### National Portrait Gallery
-**National Portrait Gallery, King Edward Terrace, Parkes**
+**National Portrait Gallery, King Edward Terrace, Parkes, Canberra**

 *The Icebreaker and Governing Board meeting will take place at the National Portrait Gallery on the southern shores of Lake Burley Griffin on 18-19 October.*